-The average noise level indicates the level of background noise and interference at this modem and at each of the modems used as repeaters in the link.
+The average noise level indicates the level of background noise and interference at the measurement site.
 The number is an average of the noise levels measured at each frequency in the modems' frequency hop table.
 The individual measurement values at each frequency hop channel are shown in the frequency table.
 The frequency table is accessed by pressing the ENTER key on the computer when the radio statistics menu is displayed.